15A NCAC 13B .1626 OPERATIONAL REQUIREMENTS FOR MSWLF FACILITIES

-(b) An attendant shall be on duty at the site at all times while it is open for public use to ensure compliance with operational requirements.
+(b) In accordance with G.S.
+130A-309.25, an individual trained in landfill operations shall be on duty at the site while the MSWLF is open for public use and at all times during active waste management operations at the MSWLF to ensure compliance with operational requirements.

-(e) Signs providing information on dumping procedures, the hours during which the site is open for public use, the permit number and the information specified in the permit conditions shall be posted at the site entrance.
+(e) Signs providing information on disposal procedures, the hours during which the site is open for public use, the permit number, and any information specified in the permit conditions to be included on the sign shall be posted at the site entrance.

-(g) Traffic signs or markers shall be provided as necessary to promote an orderly traffic pattern to and from the discharge area and to maintain efficient operating conditions.
+(g) Traffic signs or markers shall be provided to direct traffic to and from the discharge area to minimize traffic congestion.

 (h) The removal of solid waste from a MSWLF is prohibited unless the owner or operator approves and the removal is not performed on the working face.

-(i) Barrels and drums shall not be disposed of unless they are empty and perforated sufficiently to ensure that no liquid or hazardous waste is contained therein, except fiber drums containing asbestos.
+(i) Barrels and drums shall not be disposed of unless they are empty and perforated so that no liquid or hazardous waste can be contained therein, except fiber drums containing asbestos.

 (8) Drainage control and water protection requirements.